-outputs - A list of outputs which should be the final outputs of the new Pipeline.
+Parameters outputs - A list of outputs which should be the final outputs of the new Pipeline.

-ValueError - Raised when any of the given outputs do not exist in the Pipeline object.
+Raises ValueError - Raised when any of the given outputs do not exist in the Pipeline object.

-A new Pipeline object, containing a subset of the nodes of the current one such that only nodes which are directly required to produce the provided outputs are being copied.
+Returns A new Pipeline object, containing a subset of the nodes of the current one such that only nodes which are directly required to produce the provided outputs are being copied.

-only_nodes_with_tags(tags: str) $\rightarrow PipelineML$
+only_nodes_with_tags(tags: str) \rightarrow kedro mlflow.pipeline.pipeline ml.PipelineML

-Creates a new Pipeline object with the nodes which contain any of the provided tags.
+Create a new Pipeline object with the nodes which contain any of the provided tags.
 The resulting Pipeline is empty if no tags are provided.

-tags - A list of node tags which should be used to lookup the nodes of the new Pipeline.
+Parameters tags - A list of node tags which should be used to lookup the nodes of the new Pipeline.

-A new Pipeline object, containing a subset of the

-nodes of the current one such that only nodes containing any of the tags provided are being copied.
+A new Pipeline object, containing a subset of the nodes of the current one such that only nodes containing any of the tags provided are being copied.

-Return type
+Return type Pipeline

-Pipeline